Non-reciprocity of spin waves in magnetic nanotubes with helical equilibrium magnetization

-In the following, analytical results are presented assuming a permalloy nanotube with outer(inner) radius $R=105$ nm ($r=95$ nm), length $L=15$ $\mu$m, saturation magnetization $\mu_0M_s=1$ T, exchange stiffness constant $A=13$ pJ/m and exchange length $l_{ex}=5.8$ nm.
-The equilibrium state for these material parameters and geometrical dimension in the absence of external fields is given by a homogeneously magnetized body along the long axis with two oppositely curling vortex caps at the ends.\cite{LanderosPRB09,WyssPRB17,StanoSciPP18,ZimmermannNANOLETT18} The critical field to stabilize the circular magnetic state is $\mu_0H_{\text{crit}}\approx 1.2$ mT.\cite{OtaloraJAP15} Therefore, in order to set the magnetization in this circular state a circular field strength of $\mu_0 H_0=5$ mT is assumed.
-Inducing this field value requires the injection of a minimum amount of electric current $j$ as is discussed in the supplementary material.\cite{SuppMat}
+The focus of our study is a \textit{permalloy} magnetic nanotube (MNT) with the following geometrical dimensions and material parameters, outer(inner) radius $R=105$ nm ($r=95$ nm), length $L=15$ $\mu$m, saturation magnetization $\mu_0M_s=1$ T, exchange stiffness constant $A=13$ pJ/m and exchange length $l_{ex}=5.8$ nm.
+The nanotube size is chosen based on the recent progress in synthesis of MNTs with similar sizes, low damping and high conductivity~\cite{GrundlerACSAMI2020}.
+The equilibrium state for these material parameters and geometrical dimension in the absence of any external fields is homogeneously magnetized state along the long axis with two oppositely curling vortex caps at the ends~\cite{LanderosPRB09,WyssPRB17,StanoSciPP18,ZimmermannNANOLETT18}.
+The vortex state can be achieved with an azimuthal field.
+The critical field to stabilize the circular magnetic state in an infinitely long MNT is $\mu_0H_{\text{crit}}\approx 3.4$ mT~\cite{OtaloraJAP15}.
+Inducing this field value requires the injection of a minimum electric current density of $j\sim 10^{11}$ A/m$^2$ into the electrical conductor [Fig.~\ref{fig:fig1}(b)].~\cite{OtaloraJAP15} For the current study, in order to gradually tune the equilibrium magnetic state between the axially saturated to the vortex state through a helical state we will use a combination of a circular and axial fields.